 Landscaping of the site will comprise the creation of new species rich habitats (circa 5.39 ha) including grassland, waterbodies and tree planting, which will also be suitable for amphibian's post construction.
 0.3 ha of open water will be created (an increase of 87.5%) which will include four waterbodies.
 These new waterbodies will comprise a mix of temporary and permanent waterbodies, designed with GCN and other amphibians in mind.
 The SuDS/drainage waterbodies, will be approximately 0.22 ha in extent, and are likely to be ephemeral and only support water for some of the year due to their drainage functions.

-One waterbody, which will be approximately 0.008 ha / 80m2, will not have any drainage functions and will therefore have water permanently.
+One waterbody, which will be approximately $0.008 \text{ ha} / 80\text{m}^2$ , will not have any drainage functions and will therefore have water permanently.
 All waterbodies will be at least 1m deep at the centre, with gently sloping edges.
-They will be planted with native waterplants but will not be stocked with fish.
+They will be not be stocked with fish.
 These waterbodies will stand in areas of grassland and woodland.
+Three of the waterbodies will be planted with a range of native plant species, but the one pond provided for amphibians will not be planted and allowed to colonise naturally.